-The Kung Tsiang Tang (the Chinese Bolshevik party) emerged in the years 1920-21 for much the same reasons as the Russian Bolshevik Party had been formed twenty years before.
+The Koeng Tsiang Tang (the Chinese Bolshevik Party) emerged in the years I920 - 2I for much the same reasons as the Russian Bolshevik Party had been formed twenty years earlier.
 As the Chinese bourgeoisie was failing in its own mission, the workers and the peasants became the fighting force of the revolution.
-Because it was a bourgeois revolution and not a proletarian revolution that was the order of the day, the organisation formed in the struggle-in the wake of the shortcomings of the KMT-proved to be of bourgeois type: a party.
-The party was created on Leninist lines because conditions were similar to those which had given rise to the Bolshevik Party in Russia.
+Because it was a bourgeois revolution and not a proletarian revolution that was the order of the day, the organisation formed in the struggle - in the wake of the shortcomings of the K.M.T. - proved to be of bourgeois type: a party.
+The party was created on Leninist lines, under similar conditions to those which had given rise to the Bolshevik Party in Russia.
 Its internal structure and its social and political ideas corresponded to these material circumstances.